 We encourage MPA1’s with little or no background in natural science to take a science course as one of their four STEP approved courses (which may be chosen from among appropriate undergraduate or graduate offerings outside the WWS).
-With STEP faculty approval, students with strong undergraduate science backgrounds may wish to waive this recommendation.
 STEP certificate candidates from departments outside the WWS are required to complete three approved courses at B+ or better and a paper judged to be of publishable quality if they are enrolled for a PhD. degree at Princeton.

 Recent course offerings include: